wp-plugins/french-ecommerce-for-thecartpress/readme.txt

 Donate link: http://thecartpress.com/collaborate-to-grow-and-support-thecartpress/
 Tags: French, ecommerce, e-commerce, shopping cart, cart, store, shop, shopping, ecomerce, products, TheCartPress, CartPress Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5.2
-Stable Tag: 1.2
+Stable Tag: 1.3

 French setup for TheCartPress, eCommerce Shopping Cart

 == Description ==

-French setup for TheCartPress adds French language files and a button to configure the stores with French currency, etc.
+French setup for TheCartPress adds a button to configure the stores with French currency, etc.

 TheCartPress is the Professional WordPress eCommerce Plugin.
 Use it as shopping cart, catalog or framework.